18F/handbook/docs/06-project-management/contract-expiration-tracking.md

 ## Contract Locations

-(WIP) CivicActions in is the middle of reorganizing where we store contracts and the folder structure around that.
-Currently nearly all current contracts can be located in the CivicActions Contracts folder and then within the client and project name.
+All active, current contracts can be located in the Shared Google CivicActions Contracts folder.
+You would locate the folder by P# or client and project name.
+Within the specific project's folder, there will be sub folders for each mod or extension.

 ## Contract Management